The Time Traveler's Wife

 Niffenegger's genius is making the fantastical feel grounded.
 The time travel is a metaphor for all the ways people can be together but not present, the ways love endures through absence and uncertainty.
 Henry and Clare's relationship is built on patience, adaptation, and accepting that they'll never have normal.

-What makes it devastating is that you know how it ends before you start.
+The devastation comes from that you know how it ends before you start.
 The whole book is about loving someone while knowing loss is inevitable, about making a life together despite impossible circumstances.

 A love story told out of order, across time and inevitable loss